nasa-gibs/onearth/doc/configuration.md

 ## Loading Configurations from S3

-Configuration files from `onearth-capabilities`, `onearth-reproject`, `onearth-tile-services`, and `onearth-wms` can be pulled down from an S3 bucket instead of from a file system mount.
+Configuration files for the `onearth-capabilities`, `onearth-reproject`, `onearth-tile-services`, and `onearth-wms` containers can be pulled down from an S3 bucket instead of from a file system mount.
 The containers are automatically configured to copy files from the bucket specified in the `S3_CONFIGS` environment variable if it is used.

 The S3 bucket must be configured in the following manner (replace {s3-configs} with your S3 bucket name):